 If you’ve visited Kansas City before, you know that it’s a food and beverage town.
 It has great breweries, some high quality distilleries, many incredible restaurants and BBQ.
 While I have recently written about several other cities, I have neglected to share my favorite spots in my hometown.
-I should say that my research on the following span multiple visits.
+My research on the following cocktail bars in KCMO span multiple visits.
 These bars have consistently provided quality cocktails, amazing service, constantly changing menus, and great atmosphere.
-So, these truly are, in my opinion, the best cocktail bars in Kansas City.
+These truly are, in my opinion, the best cocktail bars in Kansas City.
 I should clarify that these are all on the Kansas City, Missouri side of the state line.
 If you know of great Kansas City, Kansas spots, drop them in the comments.

 Don’t let their lack of a website or any posts on their IG feed fool you – Swordfish Tom’s is the most unique and inventive cocktail bar in Kansas City.
 With a speakeasy vibe and a room full of vintage furniture, you will not be disappointed.
 (No matter how long you have to wait for the light to turn green.*) Owned and operated by the the amazing, Jill Cockson, the bar is a jewel of the city.
 Featuring a rotating, seasonal menu and a few rules to adhere to (no photos, no phones, cash only), Swordfish Tom’s invites you to sit back and relax.
 Hailing from Lincoln, Nebraska, Jill is bringing craft cocktails to more than Kansas City.
 Shawnee, KS friends will soon have a new speakeasy-style bar opening in their downtown (can’t wait to try it!).

 *When the bar is full, guests sit in a holding room waiting for the light to turn from red to green.
 This indicates more guests can enter.